bekk/funksjonell-frontend/day2/README.md

 ];
 ```

-* Change the `actorList` to the `actorsWithOscars` list and do the necessary changes to show the name and number of Oscars for each actor.
-[Solution](http://jsbin.com/sojejoz/24/edit?js,output)
+* Task 5 -Change the `actorList` to the `actorsWithOscars` list and do the necessary changes to show the name and number of Oscars for each actor.

 ```javascript
 const actorsWithOscars = [